elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-tcp-guarantee-ordered-delivery-and-handle-data-loss.md

 url: /learn/computer-science/questions/how-does-tcp-guarantee-ordered-delivery-and-handle-data-loss
 score: -1.0
 related_article1:
-    id: 165772
+    id: 165782
     title: >-
-        What are the key features of the UDP protocol that differentiate it from TCP?
+        What are the trade-offs between low overhead and reliability in UDP communication?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-features-of-the-udp-protocol-that-differentiate-it-from-tcp
+    url: /learn/computer-science/questions/what-are-the-tradeoffs-between-low-overhead-and-reliability-in-udp-communication
 related_article2:
-    id: 165787
+    id: 165776
     title: >-
-        How does TCP handle congestion control using timers and algorithms?
+        What is the purpose of port numbers in managing multiple separate communications?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-tcp-handle-congestion-control-using-timers-and-algorithms
+    url: /learn/computer-science/questions/what-is-the-purpose-of-port-numbers-in-managing-multiple-separate-communications
 related_article3:
-    id: 165766
+    id: 165776
     title: >-
-        What are the main responsibilities of the transport layer in data communication?
+        What is the purpose of port numbers in managing multiple separate communications?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-responsibilities-of-the-transport-layer-in-data-communication
+    url: /learn/computer-science/questions/what-is-the-purpose-of-port-numbers-in-managing-multiple-separate-communications
 related_article4:
-    id: 165766
+    id: 165776
     title: >-
-        What are the main responsibilities of the transport layer in data communication?
+        What is the purpose of port numbers in managing multiple separate communications?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-responsibilities-of-the-transport-layer-in-data-communication
+    url: /learn/computer-science/questions/what-is-the-purpose-of-port-numbers-in-managing-multiple-separate-communications
 related_article5:
-    id: 165775
+    id: 165766
     title: >-
-        What mechanisms does TCP use for flow control and congestion avoidance?
+        What are the main responsibilities of the transport layer in data communication?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-mechanisms-does-tcp-use-for-flow-control-and-congestion-avoidance
+    url: /learn/computer-science/questions/what-are-the-main-responsibilities-of-the-transport-layer-in-data-communication
 ---

 &nbsp;